-Brookside Academy is committed to undertake the following:
+Brookside Academy will commit to undertake the following.

-- The appointment of a senior mental health lead who can support the development of knowledge and act as a point of expertise to promote the well-being and mental health of pupils.
-This colleague will have sufficient training in mental health and safeguarding for them to carry out their role effectively. - Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis. - Ensure that pupils can report and share concerns - Staff will follow a safeguarding process in terms of reporting concerns outlined in Appendix B so the DSL/Deputy DSLs (and wider members of the safeguarding team such as the SENDCo) can assess whether there are any other vulnerabilities can be identified and proportionate support considered. - Staff will ensure the immediate health and safety of a pupil who is displaying acute mental health distress.
-This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required - The setting will communicate and work with the pupil and parents/carers to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - DSLs and the senior leadership team should be able to access specialist advice through targeted services.
+- The appointment of a senior mental health lead who can support the development of knowledge and act as a point of expertise to promote the wellbeing and mental health of learners.
+This colleague will have sufficient training in mental health and safeguarding for them to carry out their role effectively. - Early identification of vulnerability to mental health problems by reviewing attendance, behaviour, attainment, and safeguarding records at least on a termly basis. - Ensure that learners can report and share concerns in line with section 2.1 Reporting a concern of this policy. - Staff will follow a safeguarding process in terms of reporting concerns outlined in Appendix B so the DSL/Deputy DSLs (and wider members of the safeguarding team such as the SENDCo) can assess whether there are any other vulnerabilities can be identified and proportionate support considered.

+- Staff will ensure the immediate health and safety of a learner who is displaying acute mental health distress.
+This may require support from emergency services via 999 if the leaner is at risk of immediate harm. - DSLs/Deputies will consider whether a case can be managed internally, through early help, or should involve other agencies as required in line with section 2.4 - Multi-Agency Working. - The setting will communicate and work with the learner and parents/carers to ensure that interventions are in the best interests of the child. - DSLs will liaise with staff to ensure reasonable adjustments are made and develop ways to support achieving positive educational outcomes. - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - DSLs and the senior leadership team should be able to access specialist advice through targeted services.